rolczynska/BookLovers/README.md

 - **Other Libraries:** request, datetime, typing

 ### Frontend Template Credits
 The frontend design of this project was heavily influenced by [StartBootstrap/startbootstrap-grayscale](https://github.com/StartBootstrap/startbootstrap-grayscale) .
-A big thank you to the creators and contributors of this library for their excellent work.
 While the original templates provided a foundational structure, various modifications were made to align it better with the project's objectives.

 ## 🌟 Features
-- 📖 Explore the real-time availability of books across various branches of the Biblioteka Raczyńskich in Poznań.
+- 📖 **Real-Time Book Availability:** Explore the real-time availability of books across various branches of the Biblioteka Raczyńskich in Poznań.

-- 🚫 If a desired book is unavailable at certain library branches, users can subscribe for notifications across multiple branches of their choice.
+- 🚫 **Subscription for Unavailable Books:** If a desired book is unavailable at certain library branches, users can subscribe for notifications across multiple branches of their choice.

-- 📌 Set up subscriptions to be alerted when the sought-after title becomes available at any of the selected branches.
+- 📌 **Alert Subscriptions:** Set up subscriptions to be alerted when the sought-after title becomes available at any of the selected branches.

-- 📧 Receive alerts when a book of interest is ready to be borrowed.
+- 📧 **Receive Borrowing Alerts:** Receive alerts when a book of interest is ready to be borrowed.

-- 🔍 View active subscriptions.
+- 🔍 **Manage Subscriptions:** View and manage active subscriptions.
 For those wishing to discontinue alerts, a link is provided in the subscription email.

 ## 🛠️ Setup
 Setting up BookLovers locally is a breeze.
 Follow these steps: